10 Best Paintings at the Accademia Gallery

 This painting, measuring 248 by 170 cm, by Pacino di Buonaguida, is based on the Book of Genesis.
 In the work, which dates from the early 14th century, Christ crucified is depicted as a tree with several branches extending from his body.
 And from each branch of the tree hang a kind of medals decorated with certain biblical events.

-The 271 cm statue of St. Matthew was commissioned by Michelangelo to sculpt the twelve apostles, to be placed in the Cathedral of Florence.
-The commission never saw the light of day and the only statue that the artist began to sculpt was that of St. Matthew, although it is thought that he continued to work on this statue later.
+The statue of St. Matthew, 271 cm, was commissioned by Michelangelo to sculpt the twelve apostles, to be placed in the Cathedral of Florence.
+The commission did not come to fruition and the only statue that the artist began to sculpt was that of St. Matthew, although it is thought that he continued to work on this statue later.
 The inscription on the base reads that this statue was moved in 1831 from the courtyard of the Opera del Duomo in Florence to the Academy of Fine Arts.
-And subsequently, in 1909, to the Galleria dell'Accademia.
+And later, in 1909, to the Galleria dell'Accademia.

 A pupil of Giotto, Bernardo Daddi was an acclaimed and brilliant painter and the Painted Cross with the Virgin and St. John is one of his most important works.
-It was painted between 1340 and 1345 for the Monastery of San Donato, but later the work was transferred to the Uffizi Gallery in the second half of the nineteenth century and, in 1919, came to the Galleria dell'Accademia.
-Of this work, the crown of Christ, made of gilded plaster, stands out.
+It was painted between 1340 and 1345 for the Monastery of San Donato, but later the work was transferred to the Uffizi Gallery in the second half of the nineteenth century and in 1919 it reached the Galleria dell'Accademia.
+Of this work highlights the crown of Christ, made of gilded plaster.

 9. Museum of Musical Instruments